Installing and building rocSPARSE for Microsoft Windows#

 target_link_libraries( your_exe PRIVATE roc::rocsparse )

-Once installed, rocSPARSE can be used just like any other library with a C API.
-The rocsparse.h header file must be included in the user code to make calls into rocSPARSE, and the rocSPARSE import library and dynamic link library will become respective link-time and run-time dependencies for the user application.
+After rocSPARSE is installed, it can be used just like any other library with a C API.
+To call rocSPARSE, the rocsparse.h header file must be included in the user code.
+This means the rocSPARSE import library and dynamic link library respectively become link-time and run-time dependencies for the user application.

-Once installed, find rocsparse.h in the HIP SDK \\include\\rocsparse directory.
-Only use these two installed files when needed in user code.
-Find other rocSPARSE included files in HIP SDK \\include\\rocsparse\\internal, however, do not include these files directly in your source code.
+After the installation, you can find rocsparse.h in the HIP SDK \\include\\rocsparse directory.
+When you need to include rocSPARSE in your application code, you must only use these two files.
+You can find the other rocSPARSE files included in the HIP SDK \\include\\rocsparse\\internal directory, but do not include these files directly in your source code.

 Requirements#

-When building rocSPARSE from source, care must be given regarding what versions of the math library dependencies (in this case rocPRIM and optionally rocBLAS) are supported.
-Given a version of rocSPARSE, you must use the same or later version of rocPRIM (and optionally rocBLAS).
-For example, it should be possible to re-build rocSPARSE 3.2.0 with any future rocPRIM 3.Y.Z version (within the same major version and where 3.Y.Z is 3.2.0 or later), but it is not supported to compile rocSPARSE with an older version of rocPRIM such as 3.1.0.
+When building rocSPARSE from source, select supported versions of the math library dependencies (rocPRIM and optionally rocBLAS).
+Given a version of rocSPARSE, you must use a version of rocPRIM (and optionally rocBLAS) that is the same or later.
+For example, it’s possible to build rocSPARSE 3.2.0 with any future rocPRIM 3.Y.Z version (with the same major version and where 3.Y.Z is 3.2.0 or later), but compiling rocSPARSE with an older version of rocPRIM, such as 3.1.0, is not supported.

-The rocSPARSE source code, which is the same as for the ROCm linux distributions, is available at the rocSPARSE github page.
-The version of the ROCm HIP SDK may be shown in the path of default installation, but you can run the HIP SDK compiler to report the version from the bin/ folder with:
+The rocSPARSE source code for Windows, which is the same as for Linux, is available from the rocSPARSE folder of the rocm-libraries GitHub.
+The ROCm HIP SDK version might be shown in the default installation path, but you can run the HIP SDK compiler from the bin/ folder to display the version using this command:

 hipcc --version

-The HIP version has major, minor, and patch fields, possibly followed by a build specific identifier.
-For example, HIP version could be 5.4.22880-135e1ab4; this corresponds to major = 5, minor = 4, patch = 22880, build identifier 135e1ab4.
-There are GitHub branches at the rocSPARSE site with names release/rocm-rel-major.minor where major and minor are the same as in the HIP version.
-For example for you can use the following to download rocSPARSE:
+The HIP version number consists of major, minor, and patch fields, and is sometimes followed by a build-specific identifier.
+For example, the HIP version might be 5.4.22880-135e1ab4.
+This corresponds to major release 5, minor release 4, patch 22880, and build identifier 135e1ab4.
+The rocSPARSE GitHub includes branches with names like release/rocm-rel-major.minor, where major and minor have the same meaning as the HIP version.

 %HIP_PATH%\bin

-Below are steps to build using the rmake.py script.
-The user can build either:
+This section describes the steps required to build rocSPARSE using the rmake.py script.
+You can build:

-You only need (library) if you call rocSPARSE from your code and only want the library built.
-The client contains testing and benchmark tools. rmake.py will print to the screen the full cmake command being used to configure rocSPARSE based on your rmake command line options.
-This full cmake command can be used in your own build scripts if you want to bypass the python helper script for a fixed set of build options.
+To call rocSPARSE from your code, you only need the library.
+The client contains testing and benchmark tools. rmake.py prints the full cmake command being used to configure rocSPARSE based on the rmake command line options.
+This full cmake command can be used in your own build scripts to bypass the Python helper script for a fixed set of build options.

 Command